Campus Posting Guidelines

 - Individual building or area managers may set reasonable posting policies governing the use of any bulletin boards, outdoor kiosks or other posting areas within their areas of responsibility.

-- In any area that is not under the jurisdiction of a particular university department, including all outdoor areas, the vice president for student affairs or designee will make a determination regarding the posting request in accordance with these guidelines.
+- In any area that is not under the jurisdiction of a particular university department, including all outdoor areas, the Vice President for Student Affairs and Enrollment Management or designee will make a determination regarding the posting request in accordance with these guidelines.

 - Academic department bulletin boards are for the department's exclusive use in connection with its academic and related programs.
 Bulletin boards in classrooms fall under the jurisdiction of academic departments and are also for the department's exclusive use in connection with their academic and related programs.